Sustainable use of water and soil in the Three Lakes Region (Bernese Seeland)

 In a nutshell:

 The Bernese Seeland is considered Switzerland’s vegetable belt.
 The region faces significant economic and ecological challenges, as the agricultural sector must produce goods with fewer pesticides going forward while continuing to meet market demands.
-In addition, it must improve soil fertility, biodiversity as well as water use.
-In this project, existing resource-conserving approaches will be developed further, and future-oriented technologies will be tested in areas with drained organic soils (“peat soils”).
+In addition, it must improve soil fertility, biodiversity, and water use.
+In this project, existing resource-conserving approaches were further developed, and future-oriented technologies were tested in areas with drained organic soils (“peat soils”).
+The project comprised four modules:

 In collaboration with: